JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   ‘The regular course’ of the subject of line 1 seems to be the determination to wait, at a distance from danger, the proper time to act.
   The subject of line 2, which is undivided and in the centre, is thereby shown to be possessed of a large and generous forbearance.
   The recognition of the circumstances of the time, and hearkening to its requirements, explain, in paragraph 4, ‘the retreat from the cavern,’ which is not here repeated from the Text.
 The line being weak and divided, its subject knows his own incompetency, and takes this prudent step.
-  _K_û says that he does not understand what is said under line 6,—that the occupant and the place are not suited to each other, for the yin line being in the sixth, an even place, seems to be where it ought to be.
+  <i>K</i>û says that he does not understand what is said under line 6,—that the occupant and the place are not suited to each other, for the yin line being in the sixth, an even place, seems to be where it ought to be.
 We are only surprised that cases of inconsistency in these explanations are not more numerous.

 [^195]: 275:VI The symbolism here is different from that in the Text of the Thwan.
 We have the visible sky ascending and water or rain descending, which indicate, one hardly sees how, opposition and contention.
 The lesson as to the course of the superior man is a good one, but might with equal propriety be deduced from many other hexagrams.
   Hsiang An-shih (Sung dynasty) says that the first part of paragraph 2 is all to be taken as the language of the duke of <i>K</i>âu, the characters being varied; the rest is the remark of the writer of this treatise.
   It is observed that the returning to (the study of Heaven's) ordinances, and changing the wish to contend, in paragraph 4, are not two things, but only one; ‘the ordinances (ming) meaning what is right in principle.’
 The wish to contend was wrong in principle, and is now abandoned.
   ‘The robe’ takes the place of ‘the leathern sash’ in paragraph 6; but the sash was merely an appendage of the robe.

-[^196]: 276:VII ‘The Great Symbolism’ here is not more satisfactory than in other paragraphs of it which have already come before us. _K_û Hsî says:—‘As the water is not outside the earth, so soldiers are not outside the people.
+[^196]: 276:VII ‘The Great Symbolism’ here is not more satisfactory than in other paragraphs of it which have already come before us. <i>K</i>û Hsî says:—‘As the water is not outside the earth, so soldiers are not outside the people.
 Therefore if (a ruler) be able to nourish the people, he can get the multitudes (of his hosts).’
 Is the meaning this,—that originally the people and soldiers are one body; that a portion of the people are taken out from among the mass, as occasion requires, to do the duty of soldiers; and that the nourishment and education of the people is the best way to have good soldiers ready for use on any emergency?
 Compare the saying of Confucius in Analects XIII, xxx.
   What is said on the second line, that the general ‘has received the favour of Heaven,’ refers of course to the entire confidence reposed in him by the ruler or king, the subject of line 5.
 In this way Thien here is equal to Thien wang, so frequent in the ‘Spring and Autumn,’ and meaning—‘King by the grace of p.
 277 Heaven.’
 But the great powers given to the general are from the king's wish through him to promote the good of all the nation.
   In military operations there must be one ruling will and mind.
 A divided authority is sure to be a failure.
 But ‘a retreat’ is no evidence of failure in a campaign.
 When advance would lead to disaster, retreat is the regular course to pursue.
   Other ways can be found to reward small men.
 They ought not to be placed in situations where the condition of others will depend on them.